 Yes, but watch to make sure the garage doesn’t get too wet and also isn’t in an area of extreme heat.
 Wall mounts keep the vacuum off the floor and out of pests’ reach.
 Use labeled bins to store accessories.
 Also, check to see if there’s moisture buildup in the vacuum area that may harm it.

-So how do I store a stick vacuum?
+How do I store a stick vacuum efficiently?

 What’s the best way to store vacuum accessories?